WSU Policy on Program Assessment

 |Percentage of graduate programs using student learning assessment results in decision-making or planning.||72%||80%||85%||97%||94%||90%||91%||96%|

 The Graduate School offers the following resources to assist WSU faculty and staff in their program assessment and improvement practices:

-- Graduate Assessment Plan Template – Assessment plan template and example for master’s and doctoral programs
+- Graduate Assessment Plan Template – Assessment plan template and example for doctoral and master’s programs

 - Student Learning Outcomes for PhD Programs – Examples of learning outcomes statements for new and continuing doctoral programs

 - WSU Graduate Assessment Highlights – Recent examples describing faculty use of assessment data to improve graduate programs, including: teaching, learning, advising, professional development, and student success

 - Assessment Terminology – General terms and definitions used in outcomes assessment

 - Graduate School SharePoint Site – Graduate program assessment reports, assessment plans, feedback letters, student annual review forms, rubrics, and other assessment-related materials (WSU network log-in/departmental access required)

 In addition, the Graduate School offers technical assistance, workshops, and training for WSU faculty and staff.
 Please contact the Graduate School for more information or to schedule an assessment consultation.

 Scott Avery, MPA